florent-jacquemard/florent-jacquemard.github.io/_software/2013-ascotest.md

 ---
-name: Antescofo realtime testing enrironment
+name: Antescofo Realtime Testing Environment
 duration: 2014 &mdash; 2017
 organization: Inria, Ircam
 main_dev: Clement Poncelet-Sanchez
 ---

-This work was realized by Clement Poncelet-Sanchez during its phd, in the context of the developpement of the score-based Interactive Music System (IMS) [Antescofo](https://jacquema.gitlabpages.inria.fr/software/antescofo) by team Mutant at Ircam.
+This testing framework has been developed by Clement Poncelet-Sanchez during its PhD, in the context of the development of the score-based Interactive Music System (IMS) [Antescofo](https://jacquema.gitlabpages.inria.fr/software/antescofo) by team Mutant at Ircam.